Candyxoxo/credit_card_fraud/README.md

 # **Example Usage**

 1. Open the web app
-2. Paste a full transaction row
+2. Paste a full transaction row or select index of transaction row from dataset
 3. View:

    * Parsed transaction features